 - An upgraded speakermic that includes enhanced echo cancellation and noise suppression

 - The ability to connect multiple speakermics to cover large conference rooms

 - Automatic software and firmware updates, self-diagnosis, and repair capabilities

 - HDMI-in support for presenting from your own device

 - More camera options, such as a wide field-of-view camera for huddle rooms or a pan-tilt-zoom camera for larger conference rooms

 You can buy Google Meet hardware for USD 1,749, EUR 2,249, or JPY 245,000 (without software license) by talking to your reseller.
 Contact firstname.lastname@example.org if you have any questions or need information on your closest reseller.

 Your old software license continues to renew on the same schedule.

-To revoke a software license, you must deprovision the Chromebox for meetings.
+To revoke a software license, you must deprovision the Chromebox.
 For more, see Licensing.